 ― Marcel Proust, In Search of Lost Time, Vol 6: Time Regained and A Guide to Proust

-Ι. A snapshot into Visual Arts Education today
+Ι. A view of Visual Arts Education today

 Rapid social changes in recent years have fundamentally changed traditional perceptions in the field of education, paving the way for an ongoing dialogue over a variety of issues, including how to modify existing curricula.
 However, even within this discussion, stereotypically-driven social perceptions continue to focus on the type of skills a child must acquire and cultivate to secure a successful career.
 Consequently, students enter a school system often rife with restrictive preconceptions about what needs to be taught.
 These views are then reflected in students’ relatively limited exposure to the visual arts, as mandated by the formal curriculum.
 This approach is even reinforced by doubts raised from families that frequently tend to view Visual Art Education (VAE) as a waste of time, especially for children.
 This perception by adults can be likened to the forced domestication of the baby elephant; limited exposure to VAE, like taming a wild creature, stifles the creative expression and freedom of choice of children who, from the first day they enter formal education, are trapped in a strictly defined and rigid structure.
 Considering the curricula’s much-needed reform, the European CARE project triggered a systematic investigation into the curricula of its member countries and performed field research on the premises of the schools themselves.
 CARE showed that structural problems in schools are made worse when the hours dedicated to the arts are reduced or an art infrastructure is lacking; in essence, where a single, one-sided approach to education focuses only on preparing students for admission to a university, or for finding a way to earn a living, disregarding the significant contribution of the visual arts to everyday life.
 Evidence of this deep social and cultural global crisis is that even as unprecedented technological developments sweep through the 21st century at a dizzying pace, there are continued efforts desperately advocating for the arts and their educational value.
 Currently, existing educational models limit artistic creative expression to the “use” of visual arts for aesthetic purposes.
 However, this limited purpose is incompatible with society’s purported intention of seeking to create a more sustainable future, build on its cultural continuity, and educate its younger generations to be able to make connections between knowledge, culture, and quotidian life dilemmas, all within a context of holistically cultivating the mind.